oviney/containerized-pipeline/README.md

 * Sending report to SonarQube for further processing
 * And finally, deployment of the .jar file to the repository (e.g. Nexus repo.
 Will be covered in the next tutorial)
 * Optional: release it after each commit

+^ Once you have your image downloaded, let’s run the container:

+`docker run -p 8080:8080 --rm --name myjenkins jenkins/jenkins:lts`

+**Note:** I used a specific tag; I am using the latest LTS tag, I want the version to always be the latest LTS version.

+**Note:** We name the container `--name myjenkins`  so it is easier to refer to it later, otherwise, Docker will name it randomly, and we added the `–-rm` flag to delete the container once we stop it.
+This will ensure we are running Jenkins in an immutable fashion and everything configures on the fly.
+If we want to preserve any data, we will do it explicitly.